Play this article

-TL;DR: Don't abuse closures and functions.
-Encapsulate them into objects.
+TL;DR: Avoid excessive use of closures and functions.
+Encapsulate them within objects.

 Problems